Inspection outcome: Standards met

 Pharmacy context

 The pharmacy is in a suburb of Wakefield.
-It has an NHS distance selling contract to dispense NHS prescriptions and deliver them to patients.
+It has an NHS distance-selling contract to dispense NHS prescriptions and deliver them to patients.
 The pharmacy supplies multi-compartment compliance packs to help several patients take their medicines.
 The pharmacy’s website www.pharmacy-express.co.uk provides patients with details of the services offered and how to contact the pharmacy team.
-The pharmacy offers additional NHS services including the NHS seasonal flu vaccination service and the COVID vaccination service.
+The pharmacy offers additional NHS services including the NHS seasonal flu vaccination service.
 It also provides a private weight loss service.

 Inspection summary findings